yuex/pelican-chameleon/README.md

 Pelican-iliork is built on [Bootstrap][] version 3.0.
 Some notable features are:

 - Support for bootstrap theme, checkout [Screen Shots][] below
-- Support for self-configurable code highlighting CSS
+- Support for css overwriting
 - Support for nestable menu items
 - Support for Google custom search
 - Support for multi-author